 *.crt) to your local system.

 At this point, leave open the Adobe IMS Technical Account Configuration page; do not close the page and do not click Next.
-You will return to this page later in the steps.
+You are going to return to this page later in the steps.

 In a new browser tab, navigate to the Adobe I/O Console.